tomusdrw/rust-web3/README.md

 # Installation on Windows

 Currently, Windows does not support IPC, which is enabled in the library by default.
-To complile, you need to disable IPC feature:
+To complile, you need to disable the IPC feature:
 ```
 web3 = { version = "0.11.0", default-features = false, features = ["http"] }
 ```